 Jen English - Producer & Editor - trained as an actor, is extremely well-read and has a great ear for language.
 "I see the editor's job as transforming the raw recording into a polished product that will delight the listener's ear, removing any distractions and balancing the whole into a smooth aural adventure."

-She's worked with many major publishers including Random House, Hodder & Stoughton, Simon & Schuster and Pan Macmillan.
-Her recent freelance work includes the celebrated audiobooks of The Wolf of Wall Street, The Spire (read by Benedict Cumberbatch and recently named by The Telegraph as one of the 20 best audiobooks of all time), Alphabetical (read by Michael Rosen) and The Night Guest.
+She's worked with many major publishers including Audible Studios, Random House, Hodder & Stoughton, Simon & Schuster, Penguin and Pan Macmillan.
+Her recent freelance work includes the celebrated audiobooks of The Wolf of Wall Street, The Spire (read by Benedict Cumberbatch and recently named by The Times and The Telegraph as one of the best audiobooks of all time), Alphabetical (read by Michael Rosen) and The Night Guest.

 Her 3 favourite books are